 - Scents, smells, sounds, or other ambient choices

-While this P of marketing is called physical evidence, it’s smart to think through this concept in the digital space as well—how do customers experience your service through an app?
+Despite its name, it’s smart to think through this concept in the digital space as well—how do customers experience your service through an app?
 What about through a website?
 While this might blur into the product (for example, Uber’s product is their app), physical evidence is still a concept that can be applied to the product.

 Okay, So Why Is Marketing Mix Important?